Goodwill Industries of Arkansas in need of donations after recent storms

-NORTHWEST ARKANSAS (KNWA) — You can help Goodwill replenish what was lost after an EF2 tornado destroyed the Siloam Springs location.
+NORTHWEST ARKANSAS (KFTA) — You can help Goodwill replenish what was lost after an EF2 tornado destroyed the Siloam Springs location.

 The Goodwill Industries of Arkansas store, Donation Center and Career Center are still undergoing repairs.